Complex energy flows in non-empty space for double unification of particles with fields and charges with masses: Fields in Maxwell-Lorentz equations do define radial shapes of charges

-The postulated point-particle paradigm results not only in the mathematical divergence of the electrostatic self-energy, but also in the physical inconsistence of the microscopic electron theory.
-Any point source in the microscopic Maxwell-Lorentz equations may be considered as `an attempt which we have called intellectually unsatisfying' \cite{Bro}.
-Einstein also criticized his 1915 equation due to the point gravitational source: `it resembles a building with one wing built of resplendent marble and the other built of cheap wood' (tran\-slation \cite{Ton}).

-The Dirac delta-operator formalism for the point charge seems as a provisional modeling of physical reality until local analytical charge-field relations can be finally proposed for Maxwell's electrodynamics. `A coherent field theory', stated Einstein (translation \cite{Ton}), `requires that all elements be continuous...
-And from this requirement arises the fact that the material particle has no place as a basic concept in a field theory.
-Thus, even apart from the fact that it does not include gravitation, Maxwell's theory cannot be considered as a complete theory.'
+The postulated point-particle paradigm results not only in the mathematical divergence of the Coulomb energy, but also in the physical inconsistence of the microscopic electron theory.
+Any point source in the microscopic Maxwell-Lorentz Equations may be considered as \lq\lq{}an attempt which we have called intellectually unsatisfying\rq\rq{} according to De Broglie \cite{Bro}.
+Einstein also criticized his 1915 field equation for the point gravitational source: \lq\lq{}it resembles a building with one wing built of resplendent marble and the other built of cheap wood\rq\rq{} (tran\-slation \cite{Ton}).
+The Dirac delta-operator formalism for the point charge seems a provisional modeling of physical reality until local analytical charge-field relations can be finally proposed for Maxwell's electro\-dynamics.

-The continuously distributed elementary (astro)charge was reasonably initiated by Mie in order to derive properties of charges from properties of fields (and potentials) and to avoid the energy divergence in the Coulomb field center.
-Unfortunately, the `Theory der Matter' \cite {Mie} had not found gauge-invariant post-Coulomb (logarithmic) potentials and the promising non-empty space concept had not been timely finalized in 1912-1913.
-Quantum era of empty-space probabilities for delta-operator (dice) interpretations of physical reality postponed the search for rigorous analytical solutions of Mie's matter.
-The problem of the unphysical point source is still unresolved within the available mathematical approaches to the classical theory of fields.
-This provisional discomfort may be considered as a motivation for our reinforcement of the Mie nonlocal (astro)particle with the continuous radial density over the infinite world volume or the Universe.
+The continuously distributed elementary charge was reasonably inferred by Mie in order to derive properties of charges from properties of fields (and potentials) and to overcome the energy divergence flaw in the Coulomb field center.
+Regretfully, the \lq{}Theory der Matter\rq{} \cite {Mie} had not found the appropriate (logarithmic) post-Coulomb potential in 1912-1913.
+And the promising non-empty space concept had not been justified before the mathematical era of quantum non-locality.
+The formal probabilities for the delta-operator \lq{}dice\rq{} in the same empty space arena postponed the search of rigorous analytical solutions for Mie\rq{}s nonlocal matter.
+In 1984 Schwinger intuitively proposed \cite {Sch} to extend the point classical electron by the exponential radial distribution like in the Yukawa field potential.
+However, the annoying problem of the unphysical point source and the Coulomb energy divergence are still unresol\-ved satisfactorily within the trustful mathematical formalism of classical fields.
+These permanent challen\-ges of contemporary theoretical and mathema\-tical physics may be considered as a motivation for our reinforcement of Mie and Schwinger nonlocal (astro)particle by the continuous radial density over the infinite world volume or the entire Universe.